Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-    doctorate degree with 36 months of seniority from the date of the decision to recognize the doctoral degree and within 03 years from the date of joining the professional subcommittee must have at least 01 published work related to the candidate\'s field/specialization, be knowledgeable in the field and the candidate\'s intended research problem, be a scientific staff, lecturer inside or outside the training unit.
-It is encouraged to invite qualified scientists who agree to receive thesis guidance to participate in the professional subcommittee to evaluate the candidate\'s profile and research outline.
+    doctorate degree with 36 months of seniority from the date of the decision to recognize the doctoral degree and within 03 years from the date of joining the professional subcommittee must have at least 01 published work related to the candidate's field/specialization, be knowledgeable in the field and the candidate's intended research problem, be a scientific staff, lecturer inside or outside the training unit.
+It is encouraged to invite qualified scientists who agree to receive thesis guidance to participate in the professional subcommittee to evaluate the candidate's profile and research outline.
 3. Candidates present their research proposal and implementation plan to the specialized subcommittee for the selection of doctoral students.
-The candidate\'s proposed research problem must be consistent with the fields and research directions that the specialized unit is conducting, and must have qualified people who agree to receive guidance.
+The candidate's proposed research problem must be consistent with the fields and research directions that the specialized unit is conducting, and must have qualified people who agree to receive guidance.
 Members of the specialized subcommittee